Participate in research

 Neural Correlates of Cognitive Procedural Memory Consolidation During Sleep

 In this experiment, we are looking at brain activity related to learning a new task.
 Brain activity will be recorded using functional Magnetic Resonance Imaging (fMRI) and Electroencephalography (EEG), two non-invasive techniques.
 The experiment will take place at the Royal Ottawa Brain Imaging Centre and Royal Ottawa Sleep Research Laboratory for three sessions, including 2-3 nights spent sleeping in the laboratory.
-You will be compensated with $100 for your participation.
+You will be compensated for your participation.